PyMoDAQ/pymodaq_plugins_mockexamples/README.rst

 Actuators
 +++++++++

-* **MockCamera**: set of X, Y or theta actuators moving a light image on the corresponding camera instrument For this to work, MockCamera actuators and detector should share the same control ID with the preset scan
+* **MockCamera**: set of X, Y or theta actuators moving a light image on the corresponding camera instrument.
+To be used with the 2D detector **MockCamera**.
+An experiment file called **beam_steering.xml** is available in the resources folder to be copied in the .pymodaq/experiments folder to orchestrate such a simulated beam steering experiment.
 * **MockNamedAxes**: Show examples of multi axis actuator controller specifying both a name and an integer ID
 * **MockRandom** actuator to be used with the corresponding 0D detector.
 If they share the same ID in the preset then this actuator can be moved in the [0-20] range (even randomly) to retrieve a noisy gaussian
 * **MockTauMulti**: controller with multiple axes and showing how to add a characteristic time (to mimic real instruments)
 * **MockHeater**: actuator simulating the heating of something (in Watt).
-To be used with the mockHeater 0D detector
+To be used with the mockHeater 0D detector.
+  An experiment file called **Heater.xml** is available in the resources folder to be copied in the .pymodaq/experiments folder to orchestrate such a simulated experiment.
+Can be used to test the PID extension.
+* **MockTempController** simulation of a temperature controller with inner PID stabilization loop possibilities or manual power control.
+Has two axes: *Temperature* for the PID setpoint (if PID enabled) and *Power* for manual power controller if PID disabled.
+An experiment file called **TempController.xml** is available in the resources folder to be copied in the .pymodaq/experiments folder to orchestrate such a simulated experiment.

 Viewer0D
 ++++++++